Nick McKenzie: Corruption

 In 2009, McKenzie and colleague Richard Baker investigated foreign bribery involving Reserve Bank of Australia subsidiaries.
 The report led to Australia's first-ever foreign bribery prosecution in 2011 and guilty pleas from RBA firms Securency and Note Printing Australia.
 McKenzie and Baker were awarded a Walkley Award for Investigative Reporting for their investigation, which also led to the governor of the Reserve Bank, Glenn Stevens, testifying before a Senate committee to respond to allegations the bank mishandled the scandal.

 In 2010, McKenzie and investigative reporters Ben Schneiders and Royce Millar revealed political parties were storing personal information about voters, raising privacy concerns.
 The three were later charged with numerous counts of unauthorised access to data.
 They subsequently admitted responsibility for the database access as part of a court diversion program, avoiding a conviction.
 The trio's barrister said there was a public interest in whether political parties should maintain such data and that investigative journalists provide "genuine service to this community".
 The Age published a news article acknowledging the unlawful conduct, while editor-in-chief Andrew Holden defended the reporting, stating investigative journalists needed to report public interest stories.

-In 2012, McKenzie's reporting on corruption and organised crime within the Australian Customs Service was recognised with a Walkley Award.
-The reporting led to reforms of the Australian Customs Service announced in 2013 by Home Affairs Minister Jason Clare and overseen by former NSW judge James Wood.
+In 2012, McKenzie's reporting on corruption and organised crime within the Australian Customs and Border Protection Service Service was recognised with a Walkley Award.
+The reporting led to reforms of the Australian Customs Service announced in 2013 by home affairs minister Jason Clare and overseen by former NSW judge James Wood.
 In 2012 McKenzie obtained confidential Victoria Police files documenting the suicides of at least 40 people sexually abused by Catholic clergy in Victoria.
-Victorian Premier Ted Baillieu immediately called a parliamentary inquiry into abuse allegations by religious clergy.
+Victorian premier Ted Baillieu immediately called a parliamentary inquiry into abuse allegations by religious clergy.